OlgaKnut/pands-project/README.md

 ## Project objectives:
 ### 1. Research the Fisher's Iris data set online and write a summary about it.
-### 2. Usinf Python write a program called analysis.py.
-This programm should perfom analysis of Iris data set and output results in varios formats.
+### 2. Using Python write a program called analysis.py.
+This program should perform analysis of Iris data set and output results in various formats.
 ### 3. Discuss results of performed analysis
 #
 #